Countess of Dufferin Fund: Criticism of the Fund

 There were three major criticisms of the Fund: its teaching, effectiveness, and integrity.
 Many believed the Fund was inefficient.
 Some argued that they inadequately taught doctors and employed subpar medical practitioners.
 By October 1908, only 43 completely qualified women medical professionals were working under the Fund however only 11 held university degrees.
 The British Medical Journal wrote in 1908 that, “The Government appears to have a perfect delight in swamping the country with unqualified medical practitioners."
 The Fund was also criticized as ineffective for placing male doctors in Zenana hospitals.
 Zenana women's traditions forbade them from seeing, so they could be treated by the doctors the Fund provided.
 In addition, the Fund was also criticized for not giving the women they were educating enough reason to stay with learning medicine.
 The Fund paid for their education however their salaries were not high enough so it made more financial sense for the women to marry before they could give back to the hospital that educated them.
 The Fund set up this cycle of educating women who would then work for them, however, it was ineffective in some cases because the women would not stick with the medical profession for financial reasons.
 Because of the many criticisms of ineffectiveness, some of the Fund's highest critics like The British Medical Journal called for a reorganization of the Fund.
 Some also believed vanity, not philanthropy, was the source of motivation for establishing the Fund.
 They criticized both Lady Dufferin for starting the Fund for her personal image and Queen Victoria for supporting the Fund for Britain's international image.

 After Lady Dufferin

 The Fund continued even after Lady Dufferin's term ended.
 Lady Lansdowne, who succeeded Lady Dufferin, continued to put work into the Fund which was passed down from vicereine to vicereine until 1947.
 In 1947, India gained independence from Great Britain and the Fund was taken over by the Central Indian Government by the Countess of Dufferin's Fund Act, 1957.
 Once the Fund was taken over by the Central Government, it became obsolete.
 In 2005 a bill was passed repealing the Countess of Dufferin's Fund Act, 1957, for unclear reasons.

+The Fund was celebrated in Rudyard Kipling's poem The Song of the Women, published in 1888, the final year of Lady Dufferin's term as Vicereine.